Woman to Woman (1929 film)

-Woman to Woman is a 1929 British drama film directed by Victor Saville and starring Betty Compson, George Barraud and Juliette Compton.
+Woman to Woman is an all-talking sound 1929 British drama film with music directed by Victor Saville and starring Betty Compson, George Barraud and Juliette Compton.
 It is an adaptation of the 1921 play Woman to Woman by Michael Morton which had already been made in 1923 into a now-lost film.
 The 1929 version survives and unrestored copies are available on unofficial DVDs and streaming services.

 Plot

-During the First World War, a British officer - David Compton (George Barraud) - on leave from the trenches in Paris falls in love with and has a liaison of three days with a French performing artist: Deloryse/Lola (Betty Compson).
+During the First World War, a British officer - David Compton - on leave from the trenches in Paris falls in love with and has a liaison of three days with a French performing artist: Deloryse/Lola.
 He proposes to her and tells her to get ready for the wedding in an hour.
 He rushes to search for the English church.
 On the way he meets his superior, who tells him that he has to report immediately, they have to leave Paris.
 He doesn't even have the time to see his fiancé again.